-a.
+- a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe.
+If so, describe. - While current use would again be analyzed at project level SEPA review, it was assessed during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; the project would not affect current land uses on nearby or adjacent properties.